jaclu/tmux-mouse-swipe/README.md

 Right click and swipe left or right in any pane to switch window in that direction or swipe up or down to switch session.

-As allways any suggestions for improvements are welcome!
+As always any suggestions for improvements are welcome!

 ## Purpose